Read the Conversation

 SP: India is exceptionally well-positioned in several areas.
 There is a wealth of scientific talent of Indian origin, both within the country and globally.
 Development costs are much lower in India than elsewhere, allowing more risks and projects.
 This enables us to run more programs, leveraging India's existing capacity and capabilities.
 India also has a large under-tested, under-treated, and under-diagnosed patient population, which is crucial for conducting new clinical trials and quickly recruiting patients, expediting market entry for medicines.

 At Zydus, our story reflects this efficiency.
-Our first drug took 12-13 years to reach the West, but our next drug is expected in under six years.
+Our first drug took 12-13 years to reach the market, but our next drug is expected in under six years.
 India's efficiency and success are evident in science and other fields like aerospace.
 With limited funds, we achieve high levels of innovation.
 This potential extends to healthcare, including medicines, vaccines, and medical devices.
 With more investment, India's experienced and efficient approach promises substantial returns.

 The development of COVID-19 vaccines illustrates India's capabilities.
 Despite starting simultaneously with global efforts, India matched the speed and efficiency of other countries.
 We completed a 28,000-patient trial, recruited participants, and released data within the same timeframe as other global efforts.
 This demonstrates India's ability to conduct large-scale clinical trials and achieve rapid results.